Ghost and the machine: Why officials across the country fear a new era of untraceable firearms

 Publishing the blueprints "would allow people who can’t get guns to download them and evade detection," he said.

-Separately, ghost guns — the unmarked, unregistered result of those "80 percent" parts widely available online — made headlines in July when authorities busted a alleged firearms ring in Los Angeles.
+Separately, ghost guns — the unmarked, unregistered result of those "80 percent" parts widely available online — made headlines in July when authorities busted an alleged firearms ring in Los Angeles.

 The day after Independence Day, officials in L.A. announced that a confidential informant and an undercover federal agent had purchased 20 assault rifle ghost guns from a pair of suspects who now face allegations of unlawfully manufacturing and trafficking weapons, according to a criminal complaint.